dawidd6/action-ansible-playbook/README.md

-# Run Ansible playbook Github Action
+# Run Ansible playbook GitHub Action

-An action that executes given Ansible playbook on selected hosts.
+An Action that executes given Ansible playbook on selected hosts.

 Should work on any OS, if `ansible-playbook` command is available in `PATH`.